Time to read: 7 min

 A rotary tool with sanding and polishing bits can also be very useful for hard-to-reach surfaces that require sanding.

 Take care not to sand away areas of the part itself, particularly with electric tools!
-At high RPMs, you may risk slightly melting areas of the part, so practice on spare parts first if possible.
+At high RPMs, you may risk slightly melting areas of the part due to heat generated from friction, so practice on spare parts first if possible.

 After you’ve taken care of the major imperfections, you may be left with areas of the part which have sand marks or other discoloration.
 Depending on the material, there are several ways of cleaning up these areas.